jadjoubran/laravel5-angular-material-starter/readme.md

 * You're ready to go! <a href="http://localhost:8081" target="_blank">http://localhost:8081</a>
 * Star the repo and submit your feedback as a new issue or on <a href="https://twitter.com/joubranjad" target="_blank">@JoubranJad</a>

+Automated (assuming you have php, composer, npm, bower installed globally) `git clone git@github.com:jadjoubran/laravel5-angular-material-starter.git && cd laravel5-angular-material-starter && bash setup.sh`

+If you don't have composer (`composer --version` to make sure that you have it), you can install it using this command `npm install -g getcomposer` thanks to [getcomposer](https://github.com/jadjoubran/getcomposer)

 ## Issues, Questions and Feature Requests
 Open a new issue.